TRAVEL/SPORTS/RECREATION

 High Fives Foundation – Founded by Roy Tuscany, the Tahoe-base Foundation supports the dreams of outdoor action sports athletes by raising injury prevention awareness while providing resources and inspiration to those who suffer life altering injuries.

-Disabled Sports Eastern Sierra is a volunteer-based nonprofit dedicated to changing the lives of children and adults with disabilities and their families by: offering year-round outdoor sports and activities, creating inspiring challenges, providing expert instruction and adaptive equipment, and rallying the community to comfortably accommodate people with disabilities
+Access Mammoth – A volunteer-based nonprofit dedicated to changing the lives of children and adults with disabilities and their families by: offering year-round outdoor sports and activities, creating inspiring challenges, providing expert instruction and adaptive equipment, and rallying the community to comfortably accommodate people with disabilities

-Achieve Tahoe provides winter and summer sports instruction at all ability levels for adults and children with disabilities.
+Achieve Tahoe – Provides winter and summer sports instruction at all ability levels for adults and children with disabilities.
 By engaging our participants in healthy activity and encouraging exploration of new capabilities, our programs create opportunities for achievement in sports that carry through to other areas in life

 Wheelchair rider’s guide to the California Coast